kasbuunk/nix-darwin/README.md

 # An empty file solves the issue.
 sudo mkdir -p /usr/local/bin
 sudo touch /usr/local/bin/op
+sudo chmod +x /usr/local/bin/op # Make it executable.
+The 1password cli will get moved here.
 ```

+Install 1Password manually from their website.
+In Settings -> Developer: check 'Use the SSH agent'.
+Also, check 'Integrate with 1Password CLI'.
+The first git operation that interacts with an ssh key, will require you to authorise 1Password to access the key.

 Go to System Preferences -> General -> About and choose a name, e.g. `KasBook`.
 Whatever this name is, remember to replace any occurrence with your name of choice in the Darwin configuration files.
 While you're here, enable the firewall in security settings.